nikvoronin/Xm4Battery/README.md

 using Windows.Devices.Radios;
 ```

+> [!WARNING]
->⚠ Be aware: this can completely turn off the system Bluetooth radio - not just enable or disable it.\
+> Be aware: this can completely turn off the system Bluetooth radio - not just enable or disable it.\
->⚠ Use at your own risk!
+Use at your own risk!

 ```csharp
 public static async Task OsEnableBluetooth() =>